 The WordPress security landscape in 2026 looks very different from even a few years ago.
-Attacks are more automated, vulnerabilities are weaponized faster, and the consequences of a breach – lost data, search ranking penalties, customer trust damage – are more severe than ever.
+Attacks are now more automated.
+Vulnerabilities weaponize faster.
+The consequences of a breach are more severe than ever.
+You risk lost data, search ranking penalties, and customer trust damage.

 Here’s what’s driving the threat landscape right now, and what you can do about it.

-When a new WordPress plugin vulnerability is published in a CVE database, automated scanners begin probing sites for unpatched installations within hours.
+When a new WordPress plugin vulnerability appears in a CVE database, automated scanners begin probing sites within hours.
+They look for unpatched installations.
 The window between “vulnerability disclosed” and “actively exploited” has shrunk dramatically.

 This means keeping your plugins updated isn’t optional – it’s urgent.
 But updates alone aren’t enough.
-Running regular vulnerability scans gives you visibility into security gaps before attackers exploit them.
+Run regular vulnerability scans to see security gaps before attackers exploit them.
 Trusti Security’s vulnerability scanner checks your WordPress core, plugins, and themes against a live vulnerability database.
-Manual scans are available any time, and automated scheduled scanning means you don’t need to remember to run checks yourself.
+You can run manual scans any time.
+Automated scheduled scanning means you don’t need to remember to run checks yourself.
 When a scan finds a match, you get a notification via your preferred channel so you can act quickly.

 Billions of username/password combinations from past data breaches are freely available to attackers.
-They use these lists to perform credential stuffing attacks – trying known credentials against WordPress login pages at scale, fully automated.
+They use these lists to perform credential stuffing attacks.
+They try known credentials against WordPress login pages at scale, fully automated.

-Defending against this requires multiple layers: brute force protection to limit login attempts, two-factor authentication to make stolen passwords useless, and pwned password detection to prevent users from setting passwords that already appear in breach databases.
+Defending against this requires multiple layers.
+Use brute force protection to limit login attempts.
+Use two-factor authentication to make stolen passwords useless.
+Use pwned password detection to prevent users from setting passwords that appear in breach databases.
 Trusti Security includes all three.

 Supply Chain Attacks Target Plugins and Themes

-Increasingly, attackers don’t target WordPress directly – they target the plugin ecosystem.
-Compromising a popular plugin and pushing malicious code through a legitimate update is an efficient way to reach thousands of sites at once.
+Increasingly, attackers don’t target WordPress directly.
+They target the plugin ecosystem.
+Compromising a popular plugin and pushing malicious code through a legitimate update reaches thousands of sites at once.

-Core integrity monitoring helps detect these attacks after the fact by flagging unexpected file changes.
-When a plugin or core file is modified – whether through a malicious update or direct file compromise – Trusti Security’s integrity scanner detects the change and alerts you immediately.
+Core integrity monitoring helps detect these attacks after the fact.
+It flags unexpected file changes.
+When a plugin or core file changes – whether through a malicious update or direct file compromise – Trusti Security’s integrity scanner detects the change and alerts you immediately.

 Admin Account Takeover Remains the Highest-Value Target